cjcheok/BookingSys/README.md

 -------------------------------------------------------------------

-- client-form - uses nestjs
+- client-form - uses nextjs
 - http://localhost:4000 - For Public to make bookings.

 -------------------------------------------------------------------